-"Fiscal Year" shall mean the twelve month period at the end of which financial position and results of operations are determined.
+"Fiscal Year" shall mean the twelve-month period at the end of which financial position and results of operations are determined.
 Currently, the County's Fiscal Year begins July 1 and continues through June 30 of the next calendar year.

-"Holder" or "holder" shall mean, for purposes of this Disclosure Agreement, any person who is a record owner or beneficial owner of a Bond.
+"Holder" or "holder" shall mean, for purposes of this Disclosure Agreement, any person who is a record owner or beneficial owner of the Series 2023 Bonds.